rockhowse/GeneHacks/README.md

 # GeneHacks
-Set of tools used for processing Geneomic and Bioinformatic data
+Set of tools used for processing Geneomic and Bioinformatic data implemented in Python 2

 # dna
 Package containing utility data structures and functions for handling generic DNA data